- Learn Linux

 - News & Reviews

 The Raspberry Pi and Arduino can compliment each other.
-The Arduino does not have the overhead of running a full operating system so is particularly good at realtime communications, whereas the Raspberry Pi has the advantage of a full operating system and network connectivity (Raspberry Pi 3 or using a WiFi USB dongle).
+The Arduino does not have the overhead of running a full operating system so is particularly good at realtime communications, whereas the Raspberry Pi has the advantage of a full operating system and network connectivity.
 Another useful thing is to use the Arduino to provide additional connectivity if you run out of GPIO ports.

 This will explain how the Raspberry Pi and Arduino can communicate together using serial communications over the USB port.
 This will allow the two to work together in an electronic project.
 In addition the programming of the Arduino will be performed using the Raspberry Pi so there will be no need for an additional computer.

 In this example I will be using an Arduino Mega 2560 (which provides 56 digital I/O ports and 16 analog input ports).
 This should work with any Arduino / Genuino microcontroller boards (which is recommended).
 If you are using a different manufacturer then you may need to choose a suitable controller or add your own to the Arduino IDE.

 We will start by setting up the Raspberry Pi to allow us to use it to program the Arduino.
 First install the Arduino IDE by issuing the following command from the terminal.

 The IDE can now be found on the application menu under programming and electronics.

 You can test that the Raspberry Pi is able to program the Arduino by sending a sample program, such as Blink from the included examples.
 Clicking the right arrow button the menubar will compile the code and send it to a serial device.
 First you should select the appropriate model of Arduino from Tools -> Board.
 You should also select the appropriate Serial Port - which is normally /dev/ttyACM0 (if you are unsure then run dmesg after plugging in the Arduino).